-Some small pockets of the United States are ideal for growing specific oak (Quercus spp.) trees while other varieties of the genus aren't as particular.
+Some small pockets of the United States are ideal for growing specific oak (Quercus spp.) trees while other species of the genus aren't as particular.
 With hundreds of different types of oaks growing in the northern hemisphere and the fact that the oak lifespan ranges from hundreds to thousands of years, the stately tree is an integral part of U.S. history.
-You'll find oak trees of many varieties growing in U.S. Department of Agriculture plant hardiness zones 3 through 10, but not all thrive in all conditions and zones.
+You'll find oak trees of many species and cultivars growing in U.S. Department of Agriculture plant hardiness zones 3 through 10, but not all thrive in all conditions and zones.

 Characteristics of Oak Trees